yaiciines/MAP583_tiny-diffusion/README.md

 ## Generating numbers from prompts

-Finally, we tried generate numbers from prompts.
+Finally, we tried to generate numbers from prompts.
 By conditioning the distribution with labels and changing the learning approach from unsupervised to semi-supervised, the model showed significant improvements.
 Various hyperparameters were tested to fine-tune the model, with the final settings set to 25 epochs, a learning rate of 2e-4, a hidden size of 128, and five hidden layers.

 ## Conclusion

-Tiny Diffusion has opened up new ways of understanding and harnessing the power of diffusion models.
+Tiny Diffusion helped us understand and and use diffusion models better.
 The findings and methods developed in this project could be good bases for further research and applications in various fields of machine learning and artificial intelligence.

 ## Team